 In short, it is vital to present a clear and complete picture of how you will produce impactful science.

-Here, we’ll focus on the major non-disease-specific UK health research funders.
-We also offer advice on other smaller funders such as the engineering and biosciences research councils.
+Here, we will focus on the major non-disease-specific UK health research funders.
+We also offer advice on other funders such as the engineering and biosciences research councils.

 The three main funders are:

 - Medical Research Council (MRC)

 - Wellcome Trust

 All three of these fund asthma research, but they have distinct missions and funding strategies that you should consider.